kaineer/fresh-backbone/README.md

   end
   ```

-4. Run application and have `/assets/jquery.js`!
+4. Run application and have backbone files!